aliisaro/assertEqualsExercise/README.md

 ## b.
 What will happen if the arrays a1 and a2 are not equal in testSingleDimensionalArrayEquality?
 ### Describe the outcome when the arrays do not match and how the test will respond.

-ANSWER: If the arrays don't match the test will throw an assertion error and it will print "Should be equal".
+ANSWER: If the arrays don't match the test will throw an assertion error and it will print the expected output and the actual output.

 ## c.
 How does the assertArrayEquals method handle multi-dimensional arrays as seen in testMultiDimensionalArrayEquality?
 ### Explain how assertArrayEquals compares multi-dimensional arrays and what it means for them to be equal.